This hearty and delicious baked sausage ricotta pasta a is a wonderful meal, with tons of flavour and just enough cheese to satisfy!

 - On the stove-top, heat a skillet over medium heat.
 Add loose sausage and cook, stirring regularly, until cooked through and browned in spots.
 Remove to a plate and set aside.

-- When pasta is cooked, add to the skillet with the tomato sauce and sausage.
+- When pasta is cooked, add it to the skillet with the tomato sauce and sausage.
 Stir to combine.
 Spoon dollops of the ricotta mixture randomly on top.
 Sprinkle with the shredded mozzarella cheese.

 - Bake in preheated oven for 25-30 minutes, or until golden and bubbly.